Teaching Kids About Money Is One of the Best Gifts You Can Give Them

 - Savings: Financial guru Dave Ramsey suggests parents should ditch the traditional piggy bank and give their kids a clear jar for savings.
 This way, teaching kids about money and savings is something they can see.
 The money visually adds up.

-- Coupon: Kids can practice their scissor skills (with safety scissors, of course!) and learn about saving money by helping you coupon.
+- Coupon: Kids can practice their scissor skills (with safety scissors, of course!) and learn about saving money by helping you with coupons.
 Talk about the symbols and numbers to promote financial literacy for kids.

 Teaching kids about money becomes easier as they grow up.
 Older kids can start understanding big concepts like value and earning.